Cycas revoluta

-Cycas revoluta (Sotetsu [Japanese ソテツ], sago palm, king sago, sago cycad, Japanese sago palm) is a species of gymnosperm in the family Cycadaceae, native to southern Japan including the Ryukyu Islands.
+Cycas revoluta (Sotetsu [Japanese ソテツ], sago cycad, sago palm, king sago, Japanese sago palm) is a species of gymnosperm in the family Cycadaceae, native to southern Japan including the Ryukyu Islands.
 It is one of several species used for the production of sago, as well as an ornamental plant.
 The sago cycad can be distinguished by a thick coat of fibers on its trunk.
 The sago cycad is sometimes mistakenly thought to be a palm, although the only similarity between the two is that they look similar and both produce seeds.
-The leaves grow from the trunk and start out as small leaves near the centre of the plant.

 Names

-Cycads' only relations to the true palms (Arecaceae) is that both are vascular plants and seed plants.
+Cycads are not related to palms (Arecaceae), superficially similar only in leaf arrangement and that both are vascular plants and seed plants.
 The Latin specific epithet revoluta means "curled back", in reference to the leaves.
 This is also called kungi (comb) palm in Urdu speaking areas.